Somali National Army: 1970s

-Following the 1969 Somali coup d'état, the army assumed a central political role in the country.
-SNA officers of the Supreme Revolutionary Council (SRC) ran the country's ministerial and administrative posts, while the rank and file of the army was involved more deeply in civic action programs such as sand dune stabilization, road construction and refugee resettlement.
+Following the 1969 coup d'état, the army assumed a central political role in Somalia.
+SNA officers of the Supreme Revolutionary Council (SRC) ran the country's ministerial and administrative posts, while the rank and file of the army became increasingly involved in civic action programs such as sand dune stabilization, road construction and refugee resettlement.
+Much of the SNA officer corps in this period trained in the Soviet Union.

-By 1970, the Somali National Army was 10,000 men strong and possessed 150 tanks, most being Soviet T-34's.
+At the start of the 1970s, the Somali National Army was around 10,000 men strong and possessed 150 tanks, most being Soviet T-34's.
 By 1975 this figure had risen to 250 tanks and 300 armored personnel carriers.
+The year prior to the Ogaden War of 1977-78 the army had approximately 22,000 personnel within a force composed of 6 tank battalions, 9 mechanised infantry battalions, 5 infantry battalions, 2 commando battalions, and 11 artillery battalions (5 of which were anti-aircraft).